angulardart/angular/doc/effective/di.md

-As part of [avoiding runtime configured providers](#do-use-const-providers), you may have or desire patterns where dependency injection varies based on some runtime information, or information that is otherwise not expressable as a constant.
+As part of [avoiding runtime configured providers](#do-use-const-providers), you may have or desire patterns where dependency injection varies based on some runtime information or information that is otherwise not expressable as a constant.
 Use `FactoryProvider` instead.

 **BAD**: